cf.read

 chunk: deprecated at version 3.14.0

-Use the chunks parameter instead.
+Use the dask_chunks parameter instead.

 FieldList or DomainList